wikipathways/wikipathways-pmcfigurebot/README.md

 The collected data files can be used in a variety of ways, including to generate social media posts, newsletters, feeds, annual reports, etc. See examples in the `scripts` folder.

+## Limitations
+* Only accesses the first page of results from PMC with a maximum of 100 figures.